w3c/epub-tests/README.md

 1. Open the `.epub` file in one or more reading systems to verify it behaves as expected.
 It is common for reading systems not to meet requirements, but if you cannot find *any* reading system that processes the test as expected, that may indicate an implementation mistake in the test.
 Fix as necessary.

+1. Run the `.epub` through the online [EPUB Validator](http://validator.idpf.org/) or the [EPUBCheck](https://www.w3.org/publishing/epubcheck/) command-line tool to ensure you didn't make any silly mistakes.
+Fix if you did.

 1. Create a pull request for your test change, including both the uncompressed folder and the compressed `.epub` file.
 Please ensure the PR's description clearly indicates which statement is being tested.
 Await review.